benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q163.png)

-_**Q185:** Any dragon that received calls from Balerion: at least one call on or after 1/1/1010, at least one call shorter than 10 minutes, more than 10 calls (on or after 1/1/1010 or shorter than 10 minutes)_
+_**Q185:** Any dragon that was frozen by Balerion: at least one call on or after 1/1/1010, at least one call shorter than 10 minutes, more than 10 calls (on or after 1/1/1010 or shorter than 10 minutes)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q185.png)

-_**Q95:** Any dragon that received more than 5 (> 10 minutes calls) with a total duration of > 100 minutes from Balerion_ (3 versions)
+_**Q95:** Any dragon that was frozen by Balerion - more than 5 times for more than 10 minutes, with a total duration of > 100 minutes_ (3 versions)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q095-1.png)